markstock/multistep/README.md

     ./runmultistep

 ### Performance
-Short story: for gravitational systems, Verlet and Richardson-Verlet are the best, with Richardson-Verlet outperforming every other method on the simple spring-mass system.
+Short story: for gravitational systems, Verlet and Richardson-Verlet are the best;
+Richardson-Verlet and AB5 outperforming other methods on the spring-mass system (ensemble of 100).
 The Lennard-Jones results are averages over 100 electrons in one dimensional motion and show Verlet as the best if errors of 1% or greater are acceptable, and Richardson-Verlet if higher accuracy is required.